 Visitor transfers are approved for one term only and are subject to space availability and enrollment priority policies at the host campus.
 Enrollment as a visitor transfer may be repeated after re-enrollment at the home campus.
 Concurrent enrollment (see below) is not permitted during visitor status.
 Visitor applications may be obtained from the Office of Registrar, Student Services Counter, Lassen Lobby.

 Matriculated students in good standing enrolled at any CSU campus may enroll on a space available basis at both their home CSU campus and a host CSU campus during the same term.
 Credit earned at the host campus is reported at the student's request to the home campus to be included on the student's transcript at the home campus.
+Many online courses at CSU campus are available for concurrent enrollment.
 Because of overlap in academic terms of campuses on semester and quarter calendars, concurrent enrollment is subject to combinations and conditions described in the concurrent enrollment application forms available from the Office of the University Registrar, Student Services Counter, Lassen Lobby.

 Cross enrollment is available to students who: